sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 	->->-> Send email to gdsjaar@sandia.gov for zellij support.<-<-<-
 ```
 The only required option is `-lattice` followed by the name of the file containing the lattice description.
-The other options are used to specify compression of the output file; the format of the output file; or to request additional debug ouput.
+The other options are used to specify compression of the output file; the format of the output file; or to request additional debug output.

 ## Lattice Description File Format
 The format of the lattice description file is fairly simple, but is also very rigid.
 There are two sections of the file -- the _unit cell_ dictionary and the _lattice_ definition.